By Dr. Julie Landry

 But maybe you’d like to see someone in person, need an evaluation in a different language, or you’re looking for a different approach.
 The following directories are great options to find the right clinical psychologist for you.

 Once you've identified a few potential clinical psychologists, look for information on their education, training, and any specialized certifications or credentials they hold.
-You can find more info on how to vet providers in our step by step guide to assessment.
+You can find more info on how to vet providers in our step by step guide to assessment and our roadmap to diagnosis.

 You'll want to find a psychologist who specializes in adult assessment (autism and ADHD look different in children).
 I know what you’re thinking -‘They all say they specialize in assessment.’
 Here’s how you can tell.
 If they also specialize in other types of assessments, or autism in children, or depression, or anxiety, etc., then they’re probably a generalist rather than a specialist.
 (Definition of specialist: a person who has special knowledge and skill relating to a particular job, area of study, etc.)